Imagine you've committed to becoming a healthier version of yourself. And, imagine you want to use data to help you.

 The metrics that Facebook, Google, LinkedIn, Twitter, and other tech companies release each year are focused on representation (e.g. how many people in this group do you have).
 This is the equivalent of only measuring our weight and calorie intake.
 It doesn’t tell us how to make tech companies more diverse and inclusive.
 Hiring quotas are like calorie counts - they’re fixated on measurement, not solutions.
 Just because something is an easy measure, doesn't mean it's the right measure.

 This is part of why we developed the Inclusion Survey in partnership with Paradigm.
 Our survey goes further than representation.
 It measures the employee experience.
 In an inclusive company, no aspect of an employee’s unique social identity impacts their ability to be successful.

 Designed as an open-source project, the Inclusion Survey captures engagement metrics, seven research-based constructs of inclusion, and individual demographic data.
 It’s the first tool to accurately measure inclusion as well as diversity.
 It allows organizations to understand if underrepresented groups have a different employee experience from a majority group, which is a better indicator of health than relying on representation.

 Now that we’ve run the survey with tech companies in Silicon Valley and beyond, we’ve aggregated and studied the results, which are presented in our Diversity, Inclusion, and Intersectionality Report.
 Belonging is the strongest and most consistent driver of engagement; diversity is not.

 Reason #2 - Diversity metrics ignore our unique combination of traits

-We are more than just men, women, white or black.
+We are more than just men, women, white, or black.
 The Head of People at Culture Amp is a white woman - and a mother.
 I am an Asian male - and gay.
 By reducing our unique combination of traits into the easiest ones to measure, we are holding ourselves to only a few visible metrics.
 Our diversity is in the breadth of our experiences, backgrounds, and visions of the future.
-Don't lump me into the “Asian male” group; I'm much more complex than that.
+Our diversity is intersectional.
+Don't lump me into the “Asian male” group - I'm much more complex than that.